-Indigenous Peoples in North America are profoundly concerned about the spread of the COVID-19 virus In their territories and the resulting loss of life and related impacts on their communities, families, and future generations.
+Indigenous Peoples in North America are profoundly concerned about the spread of the COVID-19 virus in their territories and the resulting loss of life and related impacts on their communities, families, and future generations.
 We are reminded, as we face this new crisis, the devastating impacts on our Peoples of past pandemics brought in by European and American settlers, miners, and missionaries.
-In some cases, such as case of the smallpox-infected blankets brought by the government as "gifts" to Indian Nations, were purposely introduced as acts of genocide.
+In some cases, items such as the smallpox-infected blankets brought by the government as "gifts" to Indian Nations, were purposely introduced as acts of genocide.

-Indigenous Peoples in North America (the United States and Canada) have suffered violations of their inherent right to health for centuries, making them disproportionately vulnerable to new infectious diseases.
+Indigenous Peoples in the United States and Canada have suffered violations of their inherent right to health for centuries, making them disproportionately vulnerable to new infectious diseases.